-The numerator and denominator used in computing the unaudited pro forma net loss per common share for the three months ended September 30, 2013 have been adjusted to assume the conversion of all outstanding shares of redeemable convertible preferred stock into common stock as well as the vesting of the RSAs as of the beginning of the period presented or at the time of issuance, if later.
+The numerator and denominator used in computing the unaudited pro forma net loss per common share for the six months ended December 31, 2013 have been adjusted to assume the conversion of all outstanding shares of redeemable convertible preferred stock into common stock at the conversion ratio, currently two shares of common stock for every three shares of Redeemable Convertible Preferred Stock, as well as the vesting of the RSAs as of the beginning of the period presented or at the time of issuance, if later.
 Pro forma net loss per share does not give effect to potential dilutive securities where the impact would be anti-dilutive.
-Pro forma net loss per common share also excludes \$351 of compensation expense associated with the automatic vesting of employee RSAs which the ee months ended ember 30, 2013 Numerator: Net loss \$ (44) Net loss attributable to common stockholders \$ (44) Denominator: Historical denominator for basic and diluted net loss per common share-weighted average common shares (in thousands) 47,983 Plus: assumed conversion of redeemable convertible preferred stock to common stock and vesting of RSAs (in thousands) 18,304 Denominator for pro forma basic and diluted net loss per common share (in thousands) 66,287 Pro forma basic and diluted net loss per common share \$ 0.00

-Company would have recorded upon successful completion of the qualifying event on September 30, 2013.
+Pro forma net loss per common share also excludes \$351 of compensation expense associated with the automatic vesting of employee RSAs which the Company would have recorded upon successful completion of the qualifying event on December 31, 2013.